LuK74/rust-parallel-docs/tracking-sheet.md

     + interpretation of an AST (Abstract Syntax Tree)

 ## Week 8 (15-03-2021)
-- execution flow : set up thread worker
+- execution flow : branch **exec** -
+    + set up thread worker
-    + set up dry_run : it works
+        - set up dry_run : it works
-    + set up keep_order : it works
+        - set up keep_order : it works
-    + retrieves stdout asynchronously using a "multi-producer, single-consumer" approach
+        - retrieves stdout asynchronously using a "multi-producer, single-consumer" approach
-- grammar parsing : branch **pest-main**
+- grammar parsing :
     + first steps with pest crate
     + implementing our grammar in .pest format
     + first parsing tests with simple input from a file